Aquaculture in China: Inland aquaculture

 In 1979, inland aquaculture occupied 237.8 million hectares and produced 813,000 tonnes.
 In 1996, they occupied 485.8 million hectares and produced 10.938 million tonnes.
 In that year, 17 provinces produced 100,000 tonnes from inland aquaculture.

 Nitrogen cycling in China's aquaculture ecosystem.
 The unit is Tg N yr−1.
 The red lines represent Nr flow.
 The numbers in front of the parentheses represent the Nr flux in 2015; the numbers in parentheses represent the Nr flux in 1978.

 Pond culture is the most common method of inland aquaculture (73.9% in 1996).
 These ponds are mostly found around the Pearl River basin and along the Yangtze River.
 They cover seven provinces: Anhui, Guangdong, Hubei, Hunan, Jiangsu, Jiangxi and Shandong.
 The government has also supported developments in rural areas to get rid of poverty.
 The sector is significant from a nutrition point of view, because it brings seafood to areas inland away from the sea where consumption of seafood has traditionally been low.
 Even the arid Xinjiang produced 58,835 tons of fish in 2000, 85% of it from aquaculture.

 In recent times, China has extended its skills in culturing pond system to open waters such as lakes, rivers, reservoirs and channels, by incorporating cages, nets and pens.

 Fish farming in paddy fields is also developing.
 In 1996, paddy fish farming occupied 12.05 million hectares producing 376,800 tonnes.
 A further 16 million hectares of paddy fields are available for development.

 Species introduced from other parts of the world are also being farmed, such as rainbow trout, tilapia, paddle fish, toad catfish, silver salmon, river perch, roach and Collossoma brachypomum.

 Besides fish and crustaceans, turtles (primarily, the Chinese soft-shelled turtle Pelodiscus sinensis) have been extensively farmed as well since the 1980s and 1990s.
 Based on a 2002 survey of 684 turtle farms, researchers estimated that these farms had the total herd of more than 300 million animals; they sold over 128 million turtles each year, with the total weight of about 93,000 tons, worth around US$750 million.
 Since these data are based on less than half of all turtle farms registered with the appropriate regulating agencies (i.e., 684 out of 1,499), it was estimated that the overall herds and production amounts are at least twice as high.

-Since 1990s, research and experimentation have been conducted in China for remediation and utilization of alkali land via combined agriculture and aquaculture practices, with considerable success and experiences.
+Since the 1990s, research and experimentation have been conducted in China for remediation and utilization of saline-alkali land via combined agriculture and aquaculture practices, with considerable success and gains in experiences.
 Aquaculture technology of utilizing inland saline-alkali water for seafood production is becoming mature, covering wide-range of seafood species including shrimps, crabs, shellfish and fish such as sea bass and grouper.